liangzai90/hpx/libs/batch_environments/docs/index.rst

 preselected and will be executed according to preset parameters, such as date or completion of another task.
 Batch environments are especially useful for executing repetitive tasks.

+|hpx| supports the creation of batch jobs through the Portable Batch System (PBS) and SLURM.

 For more information about batch jobs, see https://stellar-group.github.io/hpx/docs/sphinx/latest/html/manual/running_on_batch_systems.html?highlight=batch%20environments
 For more information on batch environments, see